Modular Invariant of Quantum Tori: Nonstandard Structures

-We now turn to some specific ultrapowers which will be of interest to us: the nonstandard versions of the integers, the rationals, the reals and the complexes related in the usual way:
+We now turn to some specific ultrapowers which will be of interest to us: the nonstandard versions of the integers, the rationals, the reals and the complexes related in the usual way: $\bast\Z\subset \bast\Q \subset \bast\R \subset \bast\C $.
 Note that each of these structures contains classes corresponding to unbounded sequences, and are therefore non-Archimedean (as rings or as fields).
-In addition, $\bast\Z$, $\bast\Q$ and $\bast\R$ are linearly ordered \cite{Ro}, \cite{Go}, and the least upper bound property does not hold in $\bast\R$.
+In addition, $\bast\Z$, $\bast\Q$ and $\bast\R$ are linearly ordered and the least upper bound property does not hold in $\bast\R$ \cite{Ro}, \cite{Go}.

 It can be easily checked that the field $\bast\Q$ is the field of fractions of the subring $\bast\Z$.
 In addition, $ \bast\Q$ is also the field of fractions of another, {\it local} subring, defined as follows.
 Let $|\cdot |$ be the Archimedean absolute value on $\Q$.
 Then $|\cdot |$ induces in $\bast\Q$ a nonstandard absolute value with values in $\bast\R_{+}$ = the nonnegative elements of $\bast\R$.
 The set of bounded elements